darts/ST3009-StatisticalMethodsForCompSci/Week-9/week-9.md

 #### (b)
 Assumptions:

-We assume that the relationship is linear, ie. there do not exist multiple minimums in our cost function which could result in a different result (we could find a local minimum but not a global minimum).
+- We assume that the relationship is linear, ie. there do not exist multiple minimums in our cost function which could result in a different result (we could find a local minimum but not a global minimum).
-We also assume that the set of reviews selected is representative of all reviews.
+- We also assume that the set of reviews selected is representative of all reviews.
 If there are biases in the sample data, these will be reflected in the predictions.

 <br>

 #### (c)

-Take subsets of the training data (with replacement).
+- Take subsets of the training data (with replacement).
-Train model using this data.
+- Train model using this data.
-Log the parameter values ($\theta$).
+- Log the parameter values ($\theta$).
-Repeat many times.
+- Repeat many times.

 This should allow us to get a confidence interval for each of the words in the review.
+It must be repeated many times in order to build up a decently accurate spread of values.
 By comparing the confidence of each of the words in a review and their weights, we can predict a certain level of confidence for that review.